jsech3/Udacity-AI-ProgrammingPython/Project 1: Pre-Trained Image Classifier for Dog Breeds/README.md

 ## ✅ Notes

 * All code and outputs are located in the `data/` folder.
-* The workspace folders prefixed with `project-workspace-` were part of the Udacity course steps and can be safely ignored or deleted if you're submitting or showcasing the final result.
-* The `README.md` should live in the **root folder** of the project (same level as `data/`).
+* This README lives in the [Project 1: Pre-Trained Image Classifier for Dog Breeds](https://github.com/jsech3/Udacity-AI-ProgrammingPython/tree/main/Project%201%3A%20Pre-Trained%20Image%20Classifier%20for%20Dog%20Breeds) folder (same level as `data/`)